kazakovoriginal/qrAppForGoogleGlass/README.md

 # qrAppForGoogleGlass

-This is the app for Google Glass that scan and identify QR codes and call local web-service.
+This is the app for Google Glass that scan and identify QR codes and call local web-service (https://github.com/kazakovoriginal/local-web-server.git).

 App was written in Intellij Idea 14.